Crivella/DFT_QE_beginner_tutorial/2_Graphene/5_opt/README.md

+Note: This tutorial has been superceded by those in the DOS_Opt folder, and has not been checked.

 # Dielectric function
 The dielectric function is an example of integrated quantitie that depends on the wave function psi_n,k for all n and k.
 Obviously, for implementation on a computer, the problems needs to be discretized and limited to a range.